Lessons from Riley Gaines on participation trophies and main character syndrome

 Maybe the only upside of this sorry episode is that Gaines upstaged “Wheel of Fortune” host Pat Sajak, who delivered the commencement address up the road at conservative Hillsdale College, where he chairs the board.
 It seems that being a TV fixture since Ronald Reagan was president can’t really compete with Gaines’ brand of Instagrammable victimhood.

+This column was originally published in Michigan Advance, which like Nevada Current is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.

-The post Lessons from Riley Gaines on participation trophies and main character syndrome appeared first on Michigan Advance.
+The post Lessons from Riley Gaines on participation trophies and main character syndrome appeared first on Nevada Current.